Gift Guides

 A luxury gift lands with a man when it upgrades something he already touches every day, not when it adds a new object he has to find room for.
 Men tend to judge a gift by two questions: will I use this, and does the person who gave it actually know me.
 Price is a distant third.
 A $200 version of the thing he uses at 7am beats a $400 gadget he opens once and shelves.

 - It upgrades a daily ritual.
 Coffee, shaving, his commute, the first hour of his workday.
 Make the thing he already does feel better and he is reminded of you constantly.
+A heavier mug or a real shaving brush sits around $25 to $60.

 - It chooses quality over novelty.
 One well-made object outlasts ten clever ones.
 Men keep the good knife and quietly donate the gimmick.